SwiftStudies/OysterKit/Documentation/Tutorials/Bork - A text adventure.md

 SPM will need to download OysterKit from github, and we'll need to update our Xcode project.
 We can do that pretty easily (note you don't need to close Xcode, it will spot the changes to the project and update)

-    swift package update
     swift package generate-xcodeproj

-The first line will cause SPM to go away and fetch the right version of OysterKit, and the second you are already familiar with... will update the Xcode project.
+This will create the Xcode project.
+We can close the editor we had open for ````Package.swift```` now and open the full generated project:

+	open Bork.xcodeproj

-Let's go back to Xcode pick File->New->File... from the main menu.
+Pick File->New->File... from the main menu.
 Scroll through the file types until you get to "Empty File".
 Click OK so that you can pick a location for our empty file.
 You should be in the root directory of your package (Bork).
 Create a New Folder and call it Grammars, and in that folder create a file called Bork.stlr.

 ## Defining our Grammar